ziruiwang1996/bookStore/README.md

 # Textbook Exchange Platform

-**TEP** is a work-in-progress web application designed to manage a textbook store using a microservices architecture.
+**Textbook Exchange Platform** is a work-in-progress web application designed to manage a textbook store using a microservices architecture.
 The application supports features such as user authentication, cart management, book inventory, order processing, and payment handling.
 It leverages **RabbitMQ** for event-driven communication between services.

 ---

 ## Features

 ### Authentication
-- User registration and login.
+- User registration and login (as or not as a guest).
 - JWT-based authentication for secure API access.
 - Automatic cart creation upon user login.